-Sunday worship services and teaching services were mainly virtual due to the pandemic lockdown.
-General attendance and participation were at an all-time low, yet the virtual option opened our events up to people outside London and the UK to participate via our online services.
-We launched various pastoral care programs including social distancing visits, virtual counselling, and welfare support.
-We also held virtual versions of our major events like our annual Camp Retreat Conferences and Conventions.
+Sunday worship services and teaching services were both in person and virtual.
+General attendance and participation are still low, yet, the virtual option continues to open our events up to people outside London and even the UK to participate.
+Our pastoral care programs like visitation, counselling, and welfare support continue.
+Our Camp Retreat Conferences and Conventions were held, though on a smaller scale.

-Outreach and evangelism
+Outreach and Evangelism

-When the lockdown was cancelled, we continued some of our university campus outreach programs with our Young Adults Ministry members like special prayer and bible study meetings, bible tract distribution and the like.
-Most of our evangelistic campaigns were however held online via Youtube and Facebook.
+We continue to have meetings with key students to discuss the relaunch of our university campus outreach programs with our Young Adults Ministry members like special prayer and bible study meetings, bible tract distribution and the like.
+We are hopeful that something positive will come out of our discussions soon.